 All your year-end investment statements will spell out how much money you’ve added regardless of the market value of those accounts right now.
 Compare what you actually saved against your planned savings.
 When you look it over, are you on track?
 If so, can you bump up your savings for next year because of an improvement in your income situation?
 If you aren’t on track, what do you have to do differently?
 Is it time for you to launch that side business?

 I know that your plate is full and your head isn’t really in the financial arena at year end.
-That’s why I suggest you schedule time to work on this rather than try to take care of everything in the last two weeks.
+That’s why I suggest you schedule time to work on this.
 Your estate plan and life insurance are critical.
 Get it done, but get it done right.
 Take your time.
 Schedule a time when you’ll have a good chunk of time to thoroughly review your life insurance and your estate planning documents.

 Your investment strategy is something that shouldn’t change all that often, but sometimes a change is warranted.
 Consider how much risk you are taking.
 Is it appropriate?
 Should you be a bit more aggressive with your investments?
 Should you throttle back?
 It’s OK if you don’t have the answers.
 Schedule a time to meet with your advisor (if you have one) for the first part of January.